coddhisatva/RepoEase/README.md

 -headquarters: 22 4th Street, San Francisco.

 I think we should change from FirebaseUI to Clerk, and use next.js (React framework).

+Tailwind -- recd by Will
+ChadCm -- Ui component library recd by will